VIZ-Blockchain/Free-Speech-Project/events-specification.md

 ### Event type e (edit)

 Event to change object data.
 The attribute d (data) must be a Voice protocol-compatible object.

+### Event type a (add)

+Event to add data to the end of the specified object parameters.
+Example for `d` (data) attribute structure: `{t:" Extended object."}`.
+For the text type object it will be add string to the end of text context.
+For the publication type object it will be add string to the end of title context.